 Cash Flow from a Bond

-Before moving forward towards valuation, let us understand a bond terminology and their cash flow patterns etc in little details.
-If a bond is paying 6% interest rate having the face value of $1000 and maturity of 5 years.
-It means that it will pay $60 every year till its maturity and repay $1000 at the end of 5th year.
-Cash flow table will be like the below:
+Before moving forward towards valuation, let us understand bond terminology and their cash flow patterns, etc., in little detail.
+If a bond pays a 6% interest rate, it has a face value of $1000 and a maturity of 5 years.
+It means that it will pay $60 every year till its maturity and repay $1000 at the end of the 5th year.
+The cash flow table will be like the one below:

 Cash Flows ($):